matrix-org/synapse/docs/turn-howto.md

 For TURN relaying with `coturn` to work, it must be hosted on a server/endpoint with a public IP.

-Hosting TURN behind a NAT (even with appropriate pirt forwarding) is known to cause issues and often not work.
+Hosting TURN behind a NAT (even with appropriate port forwarding) is known to cause issues and to often not work.

 ## `coturn` Setup